-© Commonwealth of Australia, 2022.
+© Commonwealth of Australia, 2023.

-Subsidence Associated with Underground Coal Mining: Explanatory Note is licensed by the Commonwealth of Australia for use under a Creative Commons Attribution 4.0 International license with the exception of the Coat of Arms of the Commonwealth of Australia, the logo of the agency responsible for publishing the report, content supplied by third parties, and any images depicting people.
-For license conditions see https://creativecommons.org/licenses/by/4.0/
+Information Guidelines Explanatory Note: Subsidence associated with underground coal mining is licensed by the Commonwealth of Australia for use under a Creative Commons Attribution 4.0 International licence with the exception of the Coat of Arms of the Commonwealth of Australia, the logo of the agency responsible for publishing the report, content supplied by third parties, and any images depicting people.
+For licence conditions see https://creativecommons.org/licenses/by/4.0/

-This report should be attributed as 'Subsidence Associated with Underground Coal Mining: Explanatory Note', Commonwealth of Australia, 2022'.
+This report should be attributed as 'Information Guidelines Explanatory Note: Subsidence associated with underground coal mining, Commonwealth of Australia, 2023'.

 This publication is funded by the Australian Government Department of Climate Change, Energy, the Environment and Water.
-The views and opinions expressed in this publication are those of the authors and do not necessarily reflect those of the Australian Government or the Ministers for the Department of Climate Change, Energy the Environment and Water.
+The views and opinions expressed in this publication are those of the authors and do not necessarily reflect those of the Australian Government or the Minister for the Environment and Water.